gavinlyonsrepo/cylon/README.md

 The program functions are divided into 6 sections: update, maintenance, backup, security, network and miscellaneous.
-The update section is the core of the program and provides a wrapper for pacman, pacaur and cower.
-It provides an extension to cower to allow it to install and update packages.
+The update section is the core of the program and provides a wrapper for pacman, pacaur and auracle.
+It provides an extension to auracle to allow it to install and update packages.
 It also provides a full system update report function and various other options.
-The setting TargetDir in cower config file must not be used cylon will check this and display warning.

 The maintenance section provides a variety of scans and checks, it also a provides command line wrapper for rmlint and bleach-bit.